Strategy Workshop Agenda Template: A Step-by-Step Guide

 After the Workshop: Making It Stick

-1. Document within 24 hours: Send a clean summary of decisions, OKRs, initiatives, and commitments while the session is fresh.
-Not slides β€” a 1-2 page document people will actually read.
+1. Document quickly: Within 24 hours, send a concise summary of decisions, OKRs, initiatives, and commitments.
+Keep it to a page or two—something people will actually read.

 Customizing This Agenda

-• Time available: For a half-day session, compress to SWOT plus OKRs plus Prioritization β€” cut the environmental scan if the team already has shared context.
+• Time constraints: For a half-day session, focus on SWOT, OKRs, and Prioritization.
+Skip the environmental scan if the team already shares a common context.

 Browse Strategy Workshop Methods

-This agenda draws on a curated library of facilitation methods for strategy workshops.
-Browse all available methods β€” organized by phase and purpose β€” at /workshop-types/strategy-workshop.
+This agenda uses a variety of facilitation methods tailored for strategy workshops.
+Explore all available methods, organized by phase and purpose, at /workshop-types/strategy-workshop.

 Share: